 Do you need to get right with God?
 Don’t delay.
-Don’t wait to another day.
-Step out from where you are and come kneel at an old-fashioned altar and do business with God.
+Don’t wait for another day.
+Step out from where you are, and come kneel at an old-fashioned altar and do business with God.

 Whatever it is God wants you to do, do it today.

 As we sing the first verse of Just As I Am, you come.
 Don’t wait.
 You don’t have the promise of tomorrow.